-Obviously, this is not always possible because of weather, and there are great indoor team building activities, but in the end, nothing beats getting out in the fresh air and doing something productive in the process.
+Obviously, this is not always possible because of weather, and there are great indoor activities, but in the end, nothing beats getting out in the fresh air and doing something productive in the process.

 6. If Indoors, Make it Exciting!

-As said before, you won’t always be able to take your team building event outdoors, but that doesn’t mean you can’t make it fun anyway.
+As said before, you won’t always be able to take your event outdoors, but that doesn’t mean you can’t make it fun anyway.

 There are great indoor team building activities that can be incredibly fun.